 Environmental and Energy Law

-- Represented Department of Agriculture in challenge to international treaty-based regulations.
+- Represented Department of Agriculture in challenge to international treaty-based regulations relating to environmental risks presented from importation of wood-borne pests.
 Natural Resources Defense Council v.
 U.S. Department of Agriculture et al., No. 09-2021 (2d Cir.).

-- Recovered $125 million in environmental clean-up costs from a Fortune 500 company under Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+- Recovered $125 million in environmental Superfund clean-up costs from a Fortune 500 company in bankruptcy under Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 In re Dana Corp., 07 Civ.
 8160 (S.D.N.Y.).